MohammadErfani/Qpay/README.md

 ## 💡 About the project

-One of the services we would like to add to Q is a payment gateway provider.
+One of the services we would like to add to QPay is a payment gateway provider.
 This service enables companies and individuals to create payment gateways, allowing their users to make purchases of their products by connecting to this payment gateway.

 ### 🎯 Qpay  features: